GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### First learn computer science and all the theory.
-Next develop a programming style.
-Then forget all that and just hack.
+> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
 >
-> ~ *George Carrette*
+> ~ *Linus Torvalds*

 ---
 ## 🏎 Quick Facts